CBI 5: The Brain: Plot

-Aparna is an IPS trainee, who leaves her house for a seminar hosted by the CBI for IPS trainees.
+Aparna is an IPS trainee, who leaves her house for a seminar, hosted by the CBI for IPS trainees.
 DSP Balagopal and Inspector Vinay, two officers from the CBI host the program until they start to talk about several cases that the CBI has handled so far.
-They discuss a particular case known as the Basket Killings which was successfully investigated by senior CBI officer Sethurama Iyer who is now posted at the CBI Headquarters, Delhi.
+They discuss a particular case known as the Basket Killings which was successfully investigated by the senior CBI officer Sethurama Iyer.

-The case takes place in October 2012 when Home Minister of Kerala state Abdul Samad dies en route to Kerala from Delhi.
-Many believe his death to be natural circumstances, but some find it mysterious.
-The suspicions escalate when Samad's personal doctor is also found dead under mysterious circumstances.
-Protests take place asking the government to order an investigation on the death of Abdul Samad.
+The case took place in October 2012 when Home Minister of Kerala state Abdul Samad dies en route to Nedumbassery from Delhi, in an aircraft.
+Many believe he died of natural causes, but some find it mysterious.
+The suspicions escalate when Samad's doctor Venu is also found dead under mysterious circumstances.
+Protests take place asking the government to order an investigation into the death of Samad.
 A journalist named Bhasuran heads these protests and the next day he is found murdered by hanging.
 A cop named Josemon is also found to be murdered the next day.
 The police understand that he was murdered by a car that hit and ran over him.
-The police come to the conclusion that these murders are related and names them the Basket Killings.
+The police come to the conclusion that these murders are related and names them as Basket Killings.

-The case is handed over to DYSP Sathyadas, who is the son of former DYSP Devadas; a corrupt cop and also hates the CBI, particularly Iyer, but the I.G K.C Unnithan is against handing over the case to Sathyadas, citing his corruption.
-Unnithan shares these concerns with the state police DGP, but he rejects his plea and asks him to wait.
+The case is handed over to DYSP Sathyadas, a corrupt cop who hates the CBI, particularly Iyer, but the IG K.C Unnithan is against handing over the case to Sathyadas, citing his corruption.
+Unnithan shares these concerns with the DGP, but he rejects his plea and asks him to wait.
 Sathyadas finally concludes that the murder of Josemon is linked to a sand trafficker named Sam.
 Out of suspicion, he takes Sam under custody.
 Meanwhile, a petition has been moved on court to hand over the case to CBI by Josemon's family.
 The case is headed by Sathyadas' wife Adv.
 Pratibha, who seems to have her own reasons for encouraging the petition.

 At the same time the CBI had also given a workload petition in the court.
-Later, IG Unnithan requests Balagopal to revisit this controversial decision and to withdraw the workload petition and to bring justice to Josemon's family.
-So Balagopal meets Sethurama Iyer at CBI Headquarters in New Delhi and they later meet the CBI Director who decides to withdraw the workload petition.
+Later, Unnithan requests Balagopal to revisit this controversial decision, withdraw the workload petition and to bring justice to Josemon's family.
+So, Balagopal meets Iyer at CBI Headquarters in New Delhi and they meet the CBI Director who decides to withdraw the workload petition.
 The case is eventually handed over to the CBI and Iyer is called upon by the Kerala Government and his associates at the CBI office in Kerala.
-Iyer reveals that Abdul Samad and the C.M had come to visit him to talk about a youth named Mansoor who was a relative of Samad and that he had joined a militant group some years ago.
+Iyer reveals that Samad and the Chief Minister had come to visit him to talk about a youth named Mansoor who was a relative of Samad and that he had joined a militant group some years ago.